 February 1, 2018

 Last week, students at YCIS Shanghai’s Regency Park Campus were excited to have a visit from Hong Kong-based scientists, Dr Choi Siu Wai and Mr Cyrus Ho.
-Dr Choi and Mr Ho work with the Yew Chung Foundation as Scientists-in-Residence, sharing their love of Science with schools throughout the YCIS network.
+Dr Choi and Mr Ho work with the Yew Chung Foundation as Scientists-in-Residence, and are sharing their love of Science with schools throughout the YCIS network as part of the 85th Anniversary of Yew Chung this year.
 Dr Choi and Mr Ho came to work with some of the older Primary children, in Years 5 and 6, and some of the school’s youngest children, in K4.
-This was a great opportunity for our students to get ‘hands-on’ with practical Science, complementing the work done as part of the unique YCIS curriculum.

 Students were guided in conducting experiments with water, with different learning opportunities for the three year levels: